wangpy/PokemonMapWalker/README.md

     - **Remember to uncheck "Copy file to project" !!!**
   - On your iOS device, press home and open **Maps** app for verification
   - in **Xcode** menu bar, click **Debug** -> **Simulate Location** -> Select **MapWalker**.
 Your location in **Maps** app should be moved to the latest location in MapWalker app.
+    - If nothing can be selected in **Simulate Location** menu, make sure you are switched to "LocationSimulation" project window in Xcode and the app is running and is run from Xcode.
   - Switch back to **MapWalker** app, use arrow keys to move on the maps and see if your location in Maps app on iOS device is also moved.
     - If your location in **Maps** app is not moved, check the following **Troubleshooting** part.